Xperaz/OOP-Hard-Parts/Notes/4-New_Keyword.md

 multiplyBy2.prototype // {}

 ```
-- function can act as object, `multiplyBy2.stored` that give access to stored value when we use dot notation that looks on its object bit,
+- function can act as an object, `multiplyBy2.stored` that gives access to stored value when we use dot notation that looks at its object bit,
-- but also it doesn't lose its fact that is a function `multiplyBy2()` when we use `()` it act as function again.
+- but also it doesn't lose its fact that is a function `multiplyBy2()` when we use `()` it acts as a function again.

-Now We could use the fact that all functions have a default property on their object version, `prototype`,which is itself an object - to replace our functionStore object.
+Now We could use the fact that all functions have a default property on their object version, `prototype`, which is itself an object - to replace our function store object.

-## New Keyword and Share Funtions with prototype
+## New Keyword and Share Functions with prototype

 ```
 function CreateUser(name, age, score) {